China Gambling Regulation

 Licensing Requirements and Gambling Taxes in China

-Licenses in China are only available for the Sports Lottery and the Welfare Lottery.
+Licenses in China are available only for the Sports Lottery and the Welfare Lottery.
 Both types of permits are issued by the Central People’s Government, also known as the State Council.
-The Sports Lottery Administration Center and the Welfare Lottery Issuance and Administration Center have the mandate to issue lotteries and manage their sales.
+The Sports Lottery Administration Center and the Welfare Lottery Issuance and Administration Center are mandated to issue lotteries and manage their sales.

-Respectively, the sales agencies for the two types of lottery must gain approval from the provincial counterparts of the General Administration of Sport and the Civil Affairs Administration before they can legally offer any lotteries.
+The sales agencies for both lotteries must obtain approval from the provincial counterparts of the General Administration of Sport and the Civil Affairs Administration before they can legally offer any games.
 In turn, the issuance and sales agencies can enter into agreements with entities and persons, authorizing them to distribute lotteries.
-A distributor must fulfill several requirements to gain authorization.
+A distributor must meet several requirements to gain authorization.

 Requirements for the Authorization of Landbased Lottery Distributors